Ensembl/WiggleTools/README.md

 If the system cannot find 'gsl/gsl_cdf.h' then you need to install the [GNU scientific library](http://www.gnu.org/software/gsl/)

-Just to check, you can launch the tests:
+Just to check, you can launch the tests (requires Python):

 ```
 make test